jhumelsine/jhumelsine.github.io/_posts/2024-04-21-interpreter-design-pattern-parser.md

 ### Finite Automata
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c2/Deterministic_Finite-state_Automaton.svg/1029px-Deterministic_Finite-state_Automaton.svg.png?20150524185635" alt="Finite Automata" title="Image Source: https://commons.wikimedia.org/wiki/File:Deterministic_Finite-state_Automaton.svg" width = "40%" align="right" style="padding-right: 35px;">

 A [Finite Automata](https://en.wikipedia.org/wiki/Finite-state_machine) is a state machine.
 It consists of a set of states with transitions that move from state to state.
-From a start state, it reads a list of symbols (or characters), which are event triggers that move the machine from one state to another.
+From a start state, it reads a list of symbols (or characters), i.e., a string, which are event triggers that move the machine from one state to another.
 Each read symbol triggers one state transition.

 After all the symbols have been read with their corresponding state transitions applied, the finite automaton will be in an _Accepting_ state (double circle in the diagram) or a _Rejecting_ state (single circle in the diagram).
-If _Accepting_, then the list symbols, i.e., string, are part of a language that the finite automaton accepts.
+If _Accepting_, then the list symbols, i.e., the string, are part of a language that the finite automaton accepts.
 Otherwise, it is not part of that language.

 If the finite automaton encounters a symbol in mid-list processing for which there is not an event transition to another state, then that string is not in the language either.

 Compressing several weeks of lecture proofs into one sentence, the only types of languages that a finite automata can accept are [regular languages/expressions](https://en.wikipedia.org/wiki/Regular_language).
 This is the boundary of finite automata computation.

 There’s even a stronger relationship between the two.
-Given any finite automaton, we can always construct a regular language that describes the strings that the automaton accepts.
-Given any regular language, we can always construct a finite automaton that accepts strings in that language.
-Finite automata and regular expressions are two sides of the same coin.
+Given any Finite Automaton, we can always construct a Regular Language that describes the only strings that the Automaton accepts.
+Given any Regular Language, we can always construct a Finite Automaton that only accepts strings in that Language.
+Finite Automata and Regular Languages are two sides of the same coin.

 ### Pushdown Automata
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/71/Pushdown-overview.svg/1280px-Pushdown-overview.svg.png" alt="Pushdown Automata" title="Image Source: https://en.wikipedia.org/wiki/Pushdown_automaton#/media/File:Pushdown-overview.svg" width = "40%" align="right" style="padding-right: 35px;">